If you are applying to UF, the deadline for Fall 2023 admissions is March 1 and the application fee is $30.

 |Standardized Test Scores||Important|

-To apply, all applicants to UF must submit the following items.
-Double check with UF's admissions department to confirm all application materials and requirements.
+To apply to UF, all applicants must submit the following items.
+Make sure to check in with UF's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|